Glycogen in humans: structure, role, localization, and energy yield

 Glycogen(n glucose residues) + 31 ADP + 31 Pi → Glycogen(n−1 glucose residues) + 31 ATP + 6 CO2 + 6 H2O

-By considering the two molecules of ATP used in the synthesis of glycogen and the aerobic oxidation of glucose-1-phosphate to carbon dioxide and water, there is a yield of 29 molecules of ATP for each molecule of glucose stored.
+Considering the two ATP molecules used for glycogen synthesis and the aerobic oxidation of glucose 1-phosphate to CO2 and H2O, the net yield is 29 molecules of ATP per molecule of glucose stored.

 Glucose + 29 ADP + 30 Pi → 29 ATP + 6 CO2 + 6 H2O

-Debranching enzyme and the oxidation of glucose under aerobic condition
+Debranching enzyme and the oxidation of glucose under aerobic conditions

-By considering the glucose released by the action of debranching enzyme, there is a yield of 30 molecules of ATP, because two molecules of ATP are used in the preparatory phase of glycolysis.
-The cost-gain rate is 2/30, namely, there is an energy yield of about 93,3 percent.
+Considering the glucose released by the action of the debranching enzyme, the yield is 30 molecules of ATP, since two molecules of ATP are consumed in the preparatory phase of glycolysis.
+The cost-to-gain ratio is 2/30, corresponding to an energy yield of approximately 93.3%.

-If we now consider the oxidation to carbon dioxide and water of all glucose released from glycogen, there is an energy yield equal to:
+If we now consider the oxidation of all glucose released from glycogen to CO2 e H2O, the overall energy yield is:

 References